arc25275/arc25275/README.md

 ## Hi, I'm arc!

-I'm a high school senior currently applying to colleges, hoping to get in to work on computer science!
-I love programing, gaming, and right now I am learning how to program games with Unity and C#!
-I'm also currently a discord bot developer at [BuildTheEarth](https://buildtheearth.net), a project focusing on rebuilding the entire earth in Minecraft!
+I'm a high school senior currently applying to colleges, hoping to get a compsci degree!
+I love programing, gaming, and right now I am learning how to program games with Unity and C# I'm also currently a discord bot developer at [BuildTheEarth](https://buildtheearth.net), a project focusing on rebuilding the entire earth in Minecraft!
 [![](https://img.shields.io/badge/Github-BuildTheEarth-000000?logo=github)](https://github.com/BuildTheEarth)

 ### Experience: